jamktiko/tc-productlab-manual/tc-productlab-manual.md

 * Scope and feasibility of the concept
 * How "new" and innovative the concept/idea is

-#### Friday or Thursday

-If this happens on Friday, we will gather 12:45 EEST o'clock at Rajakatu, room AP05

-We will discuss the concepts and assessments together and decide which concepts are the ones we are going forwards with.
+After the initial pitches, we will discuss the concepts and assessments together and decide which concepts are the ones we are going forwards with.
+This is where we organically create the groups for the concepts.
+Remember, you are not entitled to a group.
+The agreement to join a group must be mutual.
+You can complete the course as a "one person group" if you so wish.
 After this discussion, we should have X amount of projects which have defined groups.
 People can work crisscross and do the work on multiple projects but the working hours must be marked clearly and understandably for each and every project since those hours are the amount of ECTS given to each person.

 ### Pre-production

 Pre-production starts when the teams are ready.
 Groups will get to know each other better and arranges a workspace to their needs and wants.
 Roles are selected based on the production model chosen.
 Chosen roles should include at least a Scrum Master, Product Owner and [a person in charge of Business side of things].
 However, these roles should be discussed together with the team before starting pre-production.

 When the roles and workstations are clear the groups will move on to the pre-production tasks.
 Pre-production can take as long as the group needs, but it shouldn't take too much time.
-Usually a full week should be enough.
-Labmaster (or Lecturer in Charge) will go through the pre-production material and discuss with the team about their findings.
+Week, two or three should be enough.
+Labmaster and coaches will go through the pre-production material and discuss with the team about their findings.

 The items that should be delivered during pre-production